gbmhunter/blog/content/programming/cloud/aws/s3/index.md

 {{% warning %}}
 Most of the time, you probably want to add the option `--exact-timestamps` so that `aws s3 sync` behaves as you would expect.
 {{% /warning %}}

+## Data Consistency

+AWS S3 provides _read after write_ consistency for when you put an object under a new key into a bucket for the first time, as long as you haven't queried for that key in the past (if you have, then only _eventual consistency_ is guaranteed).

+S3 provides _eventual consistency_ when you overwrite an existing key in a bucket, or when you delete a key from a bucket.
+This means that if you update a key with a new object and then try and retrieve that object, you are not guaranteed to get the new version of the object.

+Buckets have a very similar consistency model to the keys mentioned above.
+Bear in mind that if you delete a bucket and then immediately list all your buckets, the deleted bucket may still in the list!

+See [AWS S3: Introduction - Consistency Model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#ConsistencyModel) for more information on the S3 data consistency model.